frosty-dev/wdmos/README.md

 #### Sockets
 Implements a TCP socket API similar to python's `socket`.
 Users may create new `/datum/socket`s, `connect()` them to a specified address and port, then `send()` and `recv()` strings. `recv()` sleeps without locking up the server until it receives any data.

-#### `Topic()` filter
-Replaces BYOND's malfunctioning `world/Topic()` spam limiter.
-You may create a white- and blacklist for always allowed and always denied IPs.
-Rogue clients who send data too quickly, except if they are on the whitelist, are automatically blacklisted until server restart.

 ## What will I be able to do with this?
 These modules are planned to be included in the future.